-Diplomatic relations between Nepal and the Republic of Korea (RoK) established in 1974.
+Diplomatic relations between Nepal and the Republic of Korea (RoK) was established on 15 May 1974.
 The Republic of Korea opened its Embassy in Kathmandu in 1974.
 Nepal established its Embassy in Seoul in 2007.
 The relations between the two countries are based on goodwill, friendship and mutual cooperation.
 Frequent exchanges of visits at various levels have further strengthened these relations.
-Two countries celebrated the 40th anniversary of the establishment of diplomatic relations between the RoK and Nepal in 2014.
+Two countries celebrated the 40th anniversary of the establishment of diplomatic relations in 2014.
 Nepal has appointed its Honorary Consul in Busan city.

-The Government of Nepal and the ROK have concluded an agreement for the establishment of Consultation Mechanism between the Foreign Ministries of both countries in October 2001.
-Three meetings of the mechanism concluded so far.
-The third meeting was held in Kathmandu in 21 October 2016.
-This mechanism provides the opportunity for both sides to discuss on various dimensions of the bilateral relations and to share views on further enhancing bilateral cooperation in coming days.
+Nepal and the RoK have concluded an agreement for the establishment of Consultation Mechanism between the Foreign Ministries of both countries in October 2001.
+Four meetings of the mechanism have concluded so far.
+The fourth meeting was held in Seoul on 23 July 2018.
+The mechanism provides an opportunity for both sides to discuss on various dimensions of the bilateral relations and to share views on further enhancing bilateral cooperation in upcoming days.

 Exchange of Visits

-Similarly, high-level visits from the Republic of Korea to Nepal include the visit of Mr. Yu Myung-hwan, Minister for Foreign Affairs and Trade visited Nepal on 22 June 2009.
-Mr. Kyung-soo Lee, Deputy Foreign Minister for Political Affairs of the Republic of Korea also visited Nepal from 25–27, November 2014 to participate in the 18th SAARC Summit.
-Mr. Chung Eui-hwa, Speaker of the National Assembly of the Republic of Korea visited Nepal on 24-26 April 2016 leading a 22-member delegation including four members of the Parliament.
-That was the first visit of the sitting Speaker of the Republic of Korea, and one of the highest-level visits from the RoK to Nepal.
-In 2016, H.E.
-Mr. Moon Jae-in, the incumbent President of Republic of Korea, visited Nepal privately to assist in ongoing reconstruction works.
+Similarly, high-level visits from the Republic of Korea to Nepal include the visit of Mr. Yu Myung-hwan, Minister for Foreign Affairs and Trade on 22 June 2009, visit of Mr. Kyung-soo Lee, Deputy Foreign Minister for Political Affairs of the Republic of Korea from 25 to 27 November 2014 to participate in the 18th SAARC Summit and the visit of Mr. Chung Eui-hwa, Speaker of the National Assembly of the Republic of Korea from 24 to 26 April 2016 leading a 22-member delegation including four members of the Parliament.

 Agreements and Mechanisms

-The Republic of Korea had started its development cooperation to Nepal since 1976.
-The ROK has been extending two types of grants to Nepal through KOICA: 1) Grant Aid, which includes equipment and project aid; and 2) Technical Cooperation, which includes development studies, trainings, volunteers, health and rural development and ICT sector.
-KOICA has been dispatching middle level technical personnel to work as volunteers in Nepal.
-Korea provides bilateral soft loan or loan under Economic Development Cooperation Fund (EDCF) to Nepal through Import Export Bank of Korea.
+The Republic of Korea has been extending its development cooperation to Nepal since 1976.
+The RoK provides two types of grants to Nepal through KOICA: 1) Grant Aid, which includes equipment and project aid; and 2) Technical Cooperation, which includes development studies, trainings, volunteers, health and rural development and ICT sector.
+KOICA dispatches middle level technical personnel to work as volunteers in Nepal.
+Korea provides bilateral soft loan or loan under Economic Development Cooperation Fund (EDCF) to Nepal through Export-Import Bank of Korea.

 Trade and Investment:

 South Korea is one of the top five investors in Nepal.
-The Korean products such as Samsung, Hyundai, LG, KIA and Daewoo are popular brands in Nepal.
-Many Korean investors are showing keen interest to invest in Nepal mainly in hydro power, constructions and service sectors.
+Many Korean investors have shown keen interest to invest in Nepal mainly in hydro power, construction and service sectors.
 The joint ventures are also taking place in the fields of electronics, hotel industry, chemical industry, medicinal goods, and mineral water etc.

 Employment Permit System

 Nepal and RoK have concluded an agreement to recruit Nepali workers under Employment Permit System (EPS) in 2007.
 Nepal’s participation in EPS system has been mutually rewarding to both countries.
-The Nepali youths are contributing to the economies of both countries by remitting their earning in Nepal and providing their services to the Korea.
-Since 2008 to 2015, the EPS test had been conducted five times in Nepal.
-Over 35,850 Nepali people have left for South Korea under EPS.
-The Korean Government has increased quota from 3200 in 2017 to 10,200 for the Nepali workers under the EPS system.
+The Nepali youths are contributing to the economies of both countries by remitting their earning to Nepal and providing their services to the Korean economy.
+From 2008 to 2017, the EPS test had been conducted eight times in Nepal.
+In 2017, 7,800 Nepali people have left for South Korea under EPS.
+The Government of the RoK has been increasing the quota for Nepali workers under the EPS system.

 Tourism and Culture

 Nepal has been one of the most favored destinations for the Korean tourists.
 In the year 2018, the no. of Korean tourists visiting Nepal remained 37,142.
 The Mt.
-Everest and birthplace of Buddha, Lumbini are major attractions for Korea tourists.
-Natural sanctity and religious holy places also attract Korean people.
+Everest and Lumbini- the birthplace of Buddha are major attractions for the Korean tourists.
+Nepal’s natural sanctity and religious holy places also attract Korean tourists.
 Both Nepal and Korea have commonalities of cultural values based on the ideals of Buddhism.
-The Embassy of Nepal in Seoul took Eternal Peace Flame from Lumbini, Nepal, the birthplace of Lord Buddha to install permanently on the premises of Dosunsa Monastery on March 21, 2013.
+The Embassy of Nepal in Seoul took Eternal Peace Flame from Lumbini and installed it permanently on the premises of Dosunsa Monastery on March 21, 2013.
 The two countries have concluded a Cultural Agreement on 30 March 2005.
-Since then both countries have been organizing cultural events in each other’s capital regularly.
+Since then, both countries have been organizing cultural events in each other’s capital regularly.

 Cooperation at regional and multilateral levels

-The Republic of Korea was granted SAARC Observer status in 2006.
-Since then, Korea has been actively undertaking programs to share its development experience with SAARC partners.
-Both countries have been cooperating each other on the issues of mutual concerns in the multilateral forums including the United Nations on the issues of common concern.
+The Republic of Korea has become an observer to SAARC in 2006.
+Since then, it has been actively undertaking programs to share its development experience with SAARC member countries.
+Both countries have been cooperating with each other in many international forums including the United Nations on the issues of common concern.